cadgs/telework/README.md

 2. Update _Department (XYZ) in DAX Measures\Constant to your department name.

-3. Prepare 'Employees Telework Status.xlsx' for the week you are reporting.
-If you cannot get the individual employee's telework status report but can come up with the aggregate values, you can skip to the step 5.

-4. Refresh data of 'Employee Telework Status Aggregate' table.
-The aggregate tab will display the week's summary.

-5. Prepare 'Telework Aggregate by Week.xlsx' by copying the aggregate values from the step 4 or your own report.
+3. Prepare 'Employees Telework Details.xlsx' for the week.
+Report date should be Monday of the week.

-6. Refresh the report dataset(s).
+4. Refresh the report dataset(s).